14ag/14ag/README.md

 ### Philip

-I started coding to make computers do things that it couldn't do before
+I started coding to make computers do things
  <br>
 ### What you'll see

 1. Svelte frontends
 2. Fastapi backends
-3. Maintainable batch scripts
+3. The batch scripts
 3. AI plugins
 4. C++